YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOCANONICNAME, Value is not a canonic name (xxxx).

-Run Time Error: This indicates that the argument supplied to $QLENGTH, or the first argument to $QSUBSCRIPT is not a valid glvn.
+Run Time Error: This indicates that the argument supplied to $QLENGTH or the first argument to $QSUBSCRIPT is not a valid glvn.

 Action: Pass valid argument to $QLENGTH/$QSUBSCRIPT